ba-dresden/ba-latex-template/docs/quickstart.md

     \end{basimple}
 \end{document}
 ```
 The only task left is to compile the document.
-Open a command line in the working directory and execute `latexmk --pdf document.tex`.
+Open a command line in the working directory and execute `latexmk --pdf --interaction=nonstopmode document.tex`.
 After running that command `document.pdf` is created along with a bunch of other files.
 You can view the PDF-file in your favourite viewer.
 Now you probably want inform yourself about the [simple mode](./usage/simple).

 ```tip
  Some PDF-viewers, like Adobe Reader, hold file locks.
 You need to close these before invoking latexmk.
 Otherwise compilation will fail.